DataDog/dd-javac-plugin/README.md

 List of things that the plugin does:

 - Annotate every class with a `@SourcePath("...")` annotation that has the path to the class' source code
-- Annotate every public method with a `@MethodLines("...")` annotation that has method start and end lines (taking into account method modifiers and annotations)
+- Annotate every class, interface, enum and public method with a `@SourceLines("...")` annotation that has start and end lines (taking into account modifiers and annotations)

 ## Configuration